Eland armoured car: Service life

 I turned to see one of our small, odd-looking Eland armoured ‘Noddy' cars with its long 90-millimetre gun barrelling towards us at almost top speed from across the chana...it turned nimbly, kicking up a cloud of dust as he came directly through our scattered line and then turned again, this time towards the tank.
 The little armoured car came to a quick stop right in the middle of the open ground about 80 metres from the tank, waited a couple of seconds and then fired one shot from [its] 90-millimetre with a loud bang.
 The shot was right on target.
 When the smoke drifted away the T-34's turret was lying off to one side and the open body was burning, belching dense black smoke.

 — South African paratrooper describes a standoff between an Eland and a T-34-85 during Operation Protea.
 It was common for armour contacts to be fought at extremely close range in the Angolan bush.

 Once envisaged only as a scout car, the Eland auspiciously doubled in the role of an assault gun and an ersatz tank destroyer—but its obsolescence was highlighted by several factors, namely a flammable petrol engine which was especially vulnerable to rocket-propelled grenades or mine explosions, and its limited off-road mobility.
 The effectiveness of the low-pressure 90mm gun against modern tanks was also questionable; during Operation Askari Eland-90s' high-explosive anti-tank shells rarely penetrated enemy T-54s without multiple hits.

 Although they remained relatively popular with the armoured corps, Elands were not well-regarded by the mechanised infantry due to several unsuccessful attempts to integrate them with Ratel-mounted combat teams.
 The Eland simply lacked the range and mobility to keep pace with the Ratels during a firefight, and was more prone to technical malfunctions in the bush.
 The squat, compact vehicles were often ridiculed as "noddy cars" by infantrymen due to their quaint profile and small size as compared to the much heavier Ratel.
 This derisive nickname may have also been a reference to an Eland-90's tendency to rock on its axles while firing its main gun.
-Another train of thought was that it resembled the vehicle of childhood book character named Noddy with its oversized tires.
 Nevertheless, it was later adopted with affectionate pride by Eland crews.